seungjaeryanlee/endtoend.ai/_posts/2018-06-27-ai-for-prosthetics-1.md

 - [Week 2: Understanding the Action Space](/blog/ai-for-prosthetics-2)
 - [Week 3-4: Understanding the Observation Space](/blog/ai-for-prosthetics-3)

 ## Background

 The **AI for Prosthetics** challenge is one of NIPS 2018 Competition tracks.
-In this challenge, the participants seek to build an agent that can make a 3D model of human with prosthetics run.
+In this challenge, the participants seek to build an agent that can make a 3D human model with prosthetics run.

 ![Prosthetics]({{ "assets/blog/ai-for-prosthetics-1/prosthetics.jpeg" | absolute_url }})

 This challenge is a continuation of the Learning to Run challenge (shown below) that was part of NIPS 2017 Competition Track.
 The challenge was enhanced in three ways:

-* Experimental data is now allowed
+* Experimental data is allowed
-* The model can now fall sideways (2D to 3D)
+* The model can fall sideways (2D to 3D: Added $z$-axis)
 * A model has a prosthetic leg

 ![NIPS 2017: Learning to Run]({{ "assets/blog/ai-for-prosthetics-1/learning2run.gif" | absolute_url }})